Paying the tyre fee under the Waste Minimisation (Tyres) Regulations 2023

 • Shredded end-of-life tyres are used to make new products such as play matting, as well as being used for tyre-derived fuel, or in research and innovation.

-The Ministry will collect the fee for imports of loose tyres as per section 9 of the tyre regulations [New Zealand Legislation website].
+The Ministry collects the fee from importers of loose tyres as per section 9 of the tyre regulations (NZ Legislation).

 Paying the fee